This document has been produced by Primary Teaching Services Limited, www.primaryteaching.co.uk, a website offering a mail order service to customers.

 These requests shall be passed to the DPO to handle.
 When handling these requests, a response must be made to the data subject within one month.
 The requests must be recorded and monitored and the process from the Objection Request Procedure should be followed.

 Under GDPR data subjects have the right to be informed if they are being subject to automated decision making and the possible consequences this automated decision making could have on them.
-As documented on xxxxxxxsection 13 under Data Use.
+As documented in section 13 under Data Use.

 Everyone must observe this policy.
 The DPO has overall responsibility for this policy.
 They will monitor it regularly to make sure it is being adhered to.